Joyce Coad

-Joyce Coad (April 14, 1917 – May 3, 1987) was a child actress in motion pictures.
+Joyce Coad (April 14, 1917 – May 3, 1987) was an American child actress in motion pictures.

 Child prodigy

-Coad was the survivor of triplets whose parents died shortly after she was born.
-She was adopted by a childless couple and taken to Los Angeles, California.
-Her foster father was Raymond E. Coad.
-By the age of five she became a reader of children's stories on radio station KHJ in Los Angeles with the Beacon Light Company.
-It was commented that Coad's genius was first observed when she began to commit to memory songs, speeches, and music she heard over the radio.
+Coad's foster father was Raymond E. Coad.
+By the age of five she became a reader of children's stories on radio station KHJ in Los Angeles.

 Film actress

 Coad moved to Los Angeles at the same time in 1926 that Metro Goldwyn Mayer was searching for a "million dollar baby".
-She won the contest conducted by the Los Angeles Evening Express and was brought to Hollywood to play the leading role in Hearts In Dixie.
-She was selected from among one thousand youngsters to play a part in The Devil's Circus (1926) directed by Benjamin Christensen.
-Coad played the role of Little Anita.
+She won the contest conducted by the Los Angeles Evening Express.
 She also received a contract to perform on radio station KNX in Hollywood.
 Her programs included recitations, songs, and stories.

 She performed the role of Pearl in The Scarlet Letter (1926), a film which featured Lillian Gish.
 Louis B. Mayer chose Victor Seastrom to direct the movie.
-He proved a fine choice because of his attentiveness to characterization.
 Drums of Love (1928), directed by D.W.
 Griffith, is set in the middle of the nineteenth century in South America.
 Coad appeared in the role of the little sister in a screen production which starred Lionel Barrymore, Don Alvarado, and Tully Marshall.

-The number of her film appearances declined after 1931.
+For some reason, there was a break in her films from 1928 to 1931, after which the number of her film appearances declined.
 She played the role of Elsa The German Milkmaid in Captured!
 (1933).
 In June 1937 Coad was cast in The Deerslayer, which was being filmed by Standard Pictures.
 She was twenty years old.

 Death

-Joyce Coad died at March Air Force Base, Riverside County, California in 1987, aged 70, from undisclosed causes.
+Coad died at March Air Force Base, Riverside County, California in 1987, aged 70, from undisclosed causes.